USEPA/EPA_ALPHA_Model/ALPHA_Documentation/common_use_cases.rst

 Making Custom Drive Cycles
 --------------------------

+.. _making_custom_drive_cycles:

-There are two ways to make new drive cycles: create one from scratch, filling in the drive cycle properties as outline above, or combine existing drive cycles in to a new combined cycle.
+There are two ways to make new drive cycles: create one from scratch, filling in the drive cycle properties as outline above, or combine existing drive cycles into a new combined cycle.

 To combine drive cycles, use the ``REVS_combine_drive_cycles`` function, as in: